-With changing infrastructures, and the growing dependence on high performing applications and services, monitoring network performance is more important than ever.
+With changing infrastructures, and the growing dependence on high performing applications and services, monitoring network connectivity is more important than ever.
 Some applications, such as VoIP and unified communications apps, such as Microsoft Teams are more sensitive to network performance than others.

 Luckily, we have network monitoring tools, designed to keep your network in check and ensure that everything is running smoothly.
-In this article, we’re teaching you how to monitor the Microsoft network performance for Microsoft apps, including Teams, Office 365, and Azure.
+In this article, we’re teaching you how to monitor the Microsoft network connectivity for Microsoft apps, including Teams, Office 365, and Azure.

 Microsoft